hotgeart/accessibility/README.md

 ## Hack Focus

-Check the folder with the JS + SASS
+Check the folder with the JS + SASS.

 ## Accordion